There are several types of probems that may occur during your OPT or OPT application:

 Arlington, VA 20598-2425

 Please note: If USCIS determines that the card contains incorrect information that is NOT due to USCIS error, they will return the EAD Card.
-You will need to request a Replacement EAD (link to replacement EAD section) and pay the USCIS I-765 filing fee again.
+You will need to request a Replacement EAD and repay the USCIS I-765 filing fee.

 Replacement EAD Lost in Mail at fault of USPS